JuliaLang/julia/doc/src/manual/parallel-computing.md

     fields `ident` and `connect_idents` in `WorkerConfig`.
 A worker with a cluster-manager-provided identity `ident` will connect to all workers specified in `connect_idents`.

+Keyword argument `lazy=true|false` only affects `topology` option `:all_to_all`.
+If `true`, the cluster starts off with the master connected to all workers.
+Specific worker-worker connections are established at the first remote invocation between two workers.
+This helps in reducing initial resources allocated for intra-cluster communication.
+Connections are setup depending on the runtime requirements of a parallel program.
+Default value for `lazy` is `true`.

 Currently, sending a message between unconnected workers results in an error.
 This behaviour, as with the functionality and interface, should be considered experimental in nature and may change in future releases.